 Event lighting can make or break your event.
-If you get the wrong types it may not serve the purpose you were hoping for, set the wrong mood and much more.
+If you get the wrong types it may not serve the purpose you were hoping for, set the wrong mood, and much more.
 But when you see event lighting on an AV quote the terms might sound like another language.

 Lekos are Highly Adjustable Lights

-Par (Parabolic Aluminized Reflector)
+PAR (Parabolic Aluminized Reflector)

 Leko Use VS PAR Use

-Lights and Instruments
+LED: Lights and Instruments

 So there really is an enormous range of what we can consider Intelligent Lighting.
 But just know that that’s kind of that next level of lighting.
 And the good news is that the cost is starting to come down on those as well.
 So we’re starting to see pretty reasonably priced options for moving head instruments that can do all the basics of changing color, maybe change the size and shape of the thing of the light beam that’s coming down, and perhaps even bring in patterns and Gobos adjustments and that.
 Those are the most common types of event lighting.

 The easiest thing to remember is that if you’re just doing a stage wash, what you want is a PAR.
 If you need to be able to focus in on something, you need a Leko.
 If you need to be able to project a gobo or a pattern, you need a Leko.
 When you want to move lights and change the color, that’s where we’re getting into the Intelligent Lighting.